MaayanLab/appyter-catalog/appyters/Drug_Gene_Budger2/README.md

-# Drug Gene Budger (DGB) 2
+# Dr. Gene Budger (DGB) 2

-The Drug Gene Budger 2 (DGB2) Appyter takes a single human gene as input, and returns ranked up- and down-regulating drugs from three Connectivity Mapping resources that were shown to maximally increase or decrease the mRNA expression of the gene in human cell lines.
+The Dr. Gene Budger 2 (DGB2) Appyter takes a single human gene as input, and returns ranked up- and down-regulating drugs from three Connectivity Mapping resources that were shown to maximally increase or decrease the mRNA expression of the gene in human cell lines.
 The three Connectivity Mapping resources are:

 - [Ginkgo GDPx1 and GDPx2 datasets](https://huggingface.co/ginkgo-datapoints)